JoXW100/minetest/README.md

 Minetest is a Python implementation of the classic game Minesweeper for the terminal.
 It is a text-based game where the player must reveal all of the squares on the board without hitting a mine.
 If the player hits a mine, the game is over.

-The game is played in the terminal by only using the keybord to move around the board and reveal cells.
+The game is played in the terminal by only using the keyboard to move around the board and reveal cells.
 The player is also able to mark cells as suspected mines and pause the game.

 ## Motivation